- Indian pennywort

 - To treat chronic venous insufficiency

-Several clinical trials support this use.
+Several clinical trials suggest benefit.

 - To improve cognitive function